yhunter-ru/yamaps/trunk/readme.txt

 5. Visual selecting the marker color.

 == Changelog ==

+= 0.5.9 =
+* New: You can use your own icons.
+Place the link to the file in the icon field (url must contain "http").
+* Fixed: Bugfix.

 = 0.5.8 =
 * New: Restore defaults button on the settings page.